srares13/vscode-position-tracking/README.md

 You can use the [Issues](https://github.com/srares13/vscode-position-tracking/issues) tab of the library's repository for any questions, suggestions and problems you have.

-#### If the library calculates the wrong updated location:
+**If the library calculates the wrong updated location:**

-Enabling the ```debugConsole``` and ```outputChannel``` options will help in gathering some of the data: document change ranges, to update ranges, and updated ranges.
+Passing a vscode.OutputChannel object to the ```outputChannel``` option will help in gathering some of the data: document change ranges, to update ranges, and updated ranges.
 In this case, the updated ranges from the logs will be the wrong ones.
 So what else should be provided in the opened issue will be the correct updated ranges.